 Things Included in a Quality Management Plan

-Every project has a unique plan and fits for its own self, only including the elements and processes that are totally necessary.
+Every project has a unique plan and fits for itself, only including the elements and processes that are totally necessary.

 The things that need to be included and the activities that should be focused on while developing a quality management plan are (it is not limited to these only, they may change according to requirements of the project):